kaoqueri/milly-learning-journey/AIThaiGen_Experience/README.md

 # AIThaiGen
-[AIThaiGen](https://aithaigen.in.th/) is an AI learning platform 🎓 designed to teach coding and artificial intelligence skills in a simple and engaging way.
-It is leaded by Assoc.
-Prof. Dr. Panrasee Ritthipravat, a faculty in my department.
+[AIThaiGen](https://aithaigen.in.th/) is an engaging AI learning platform 🎓 designed to teach coding and artificial intelligence in a simple way.
+The project is led by Assoc.
+Prof. Dr. Panrasee Ritthipravat, a faculty member in my department.

-My experience with AIThaiGen was remarkable.
-It really gave the easy-to-understand overview idea of how AI works.
+My experience with the platform was remarkable, as it provided an easy-to-understand overview of how AI works.
-In [Example](https://github.com/kaoqueri/Milly-Learning_Journey/tree/main/AIThaiGen_Experience/Example), all the class exercises is stored.
+All class exercises are conveniently stored in the [Example](https://github.com/kaoqueri/Milly-Learning_Journey/tree/main/AIThaiGen_Experience/Example) section.